 Each current member of the Audit Committee has extensive experience in dealing with financial statements, accounting issues, internal control and other related matters relating to public resource-based companies.

 The education and experience of each Audit Committee member that is relevant to the performance of his responsibilities as a member of the Audit Committee are as follows:

-Pascal Nicodeme (Chair) Mr. Nicodeme holds an engineering degree from the Ecole Polytechnique, a MSc from the French Institute of Petroleum and an MBA from INSEAD.
-Mr. Nicodeme has accounting and financial expertise as a result of his experience in the banking industry, including management positions in the Reserved Based Lending and Project Finance and Advisory teams of several banking institutions.
-He is currently the Chief Financial Officer of Africa Oil Corp. and a director of Impact Oil & Gas Ltd. Siraj Ahmed Mr. Ahmed has accounting and financial expertise as a result of his experience as the Chief Executive Officer and a director of Impact Oil & Gas Ltd. William Lundin Mr. Lundin has accounting and financial expertise as a result of his experience as the Chief Operating Officer of International Petroleum Corp. and a director of ShaMaran Petroleum Corp.
+Mr. Nicodeme holds an engineering degree from the Ecole Polytechnique, a MSc from the French Institute of Petroleum and an MBA from INSEAD.
+Mr. Nicodeme has Pascal Nicodeme (Chair) accounting and financial expertise as a result of his experience in the banking Pascai Nicodeille (Cilaii) industry, including management positions in the Reserved Based Lending and Project Finance and Advisory teams of several banking institutions.
+He is currently the Chief Financial Officer of Africa Oil Corp. and a director of Impact Oil & Gas Ltd. Circl Almond Mr. Ahmed has accounting and financial expertise as a result of his experience as the Siraj Ahmed Chief Executive Officer and a director of Impact Oil & Gas Ltd. Mr. Hill has accounting and financial expertise as a result of his experience as the Keith Hill Chief Executive Officer of Africa Oil Corp. and his numerous director positions throughout his career.